 Sitting down with 40-year-old Joseph Calleja

 Pawel: In November 2005 we sat down for an interview in Amsterdam.
 You were singing the Duke in Verdi’s Rigoletto.
 You were 27.
-You had recorded your first Decca album with Riccardo Chailly.
+You had recorded your first Decca album with Riccardo Chailly a few ears earlier.
 What did you and did you not see coming?

 Joseph: I didn’t imagine the voice would make such an important “evolution” without losing the intrinsic qualities that make it special.